seed-rs/seed-homepage/markdown/routing.md

 be semicolons; this will change next publish)

 To make landing-page routing work, configure your server so that all three of these path point towards the app, or that any (sub)path points towards it, instead of returning an error.
+The `serve.py` script included in the quickstart repo and examples is set up for this.
 Once this is configured, intial routing on page load will work as expected: The page will load with the default state, then immediately trigger the update prescribed by the RoutePage message.